thundertrick/RSSReader-1/README.md

-# Lightread
+# RSSReader
-A fast, feature-rich, and sleek RSS reader for iOS.
+A fast, feature-rich, and sleek RSS reader for iOS, written in Swift.
 *Under heavy development.*